mulfdev/mhmulford0/README.md

 - 📚 I'm working as a Software Engineer at Seven Star, Inc
 - 🌱 I really enjoy TypeScript
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Crypto projects

 ### Languages and Tools: